Our Services

 How many points is a speeding ticket in Wisconsin?

-Wisconsin speeding penalties scale with how fast you were going over the limit: 1–10 mph over adds 3 demerit points, 11–19 mph over adds 4 points, and 20+ mph over adds 6 points under Wis.
+Wisconsin speeding penalties scale with how fast you were going over the limit: 1-10 mph over adds 3 demerit points, 11-19 mph over adds 4 points, and 20+ mph over adds 6 points under Wis.
 Admin.
 Code Trans 101.
-Twelve points in a 12-month window triggers an automatic license suspension, so even a single 20-over citation puts a driver on the edge.
+Twelve points in a 12-month window triggers a WisDOT point suspension, so even a single 20-over citation can put a driver close to the edge.

 How much is a speeding ticket in Wisconsin?